Rodrigo-Weber-dos-Santos/multivector-low-energy-stimulation/README.md

 This directory contains the figures referenced by the revised manuscript.
 The previous submitted figure set is retained in `figures/submission_1/`, and reusable image panels used by the figure-generation scripts are retained in `figures/source_panels/`.

-The corrected 2-D monodomain/bidomain comparison workflow also keeps its generated PDF and PNG outputs in `code/BidovsMono/figures/`; the manuscript-ready copies are included in `figures/submission_2/`.
+The monodomain/bidomain comparison workflow also keeps its generated PDF and PNG outputs in `code/BidovsMono/figures/`; the manuscript-ready copies are included in `figures/submission_2/`.

 ## Large mesh files